 In November 2004, Novell, Inc. ("Novell") filed a complaint in U.S. District Court for the District of Utah (later transferred to federal court in Maryland), asserting antitrust and unfair competition claims against us related to Novell's ownership of WordPerfect and other productivity applications during the period between June 1994 and March 1996.
 In June 2005, the trial court granted our motion to dismiss four of six claims of the complaint.
 In March 2010, the trial court granted summary judgment in favor of Microsoft as to all remaining claims.
-The court of appeals has reversed that ruling, and trial on the case began in October 2011.
+The court of appeals reversed that ruling.
+Trial on the case took place in October 2011 and resulted in a mistrial because the jury was unable to reach a verdict.
+Microsoft expects to file a motion for judgment as a matter of law.
+The court has not set a new trial date.